About the Allure of the Seas

 In February of 2002, our group installed an autonomous instrument on the Explorer of the Seas to measure CO2 in the surface water.
 When Royal Caribbean International relocated the ship to Asia in February of 2015, AOML's Ocean Carbon Group was permitted to install another autonomous instrument on the Equinox to continue our CO2 data records in the Caribbean Sea.
 The Equinox spends the winter in the Caribbean and the summer around the Mediterranean Sea - doing two trans-Atlantic crossing per year.

 In order to have year-round CO2 data coverage in the Caribbean Sea, an additional autonomous instrument was installed on the Allure of the Seas in April of 2016.
 The Allure of the Seas makes more frequent trips through the eastern and western Caribbean regions, while the Equinox visits the southern Caribbean region.

 The installations continue a partnership with RSMAS, who not only provides the seawater supply infrastructure to which our systems are connected but also the computer network to allow constant access to the system computers and data.
 The pCO2 instrument on the Allure of the Seas takes 100 water measurements about every 4 hours.
 Data files are transferred to AOML every day so that the system operation can be monitored.
 The final data are processed after a cruise is completed and then posted to international databases and to this web site.

 About this Website

 The Master Readme link in the menu bar on the left provides meta data that is applicable for all data gathered from this ship.
 The individual Readme files next to the charts provide meta data specific to the associated cruise.
 The Realtime Display link displays plots of the raw xCO2 data as a function of time and location.
-These plots are suitable for monitoring but are not suitable for environmental interpretation since the Realtime data has not been processed nor quality controlled.
+These plot are suitable for monitoring but are not suitable for environmental interpretation since the Realtime data has not been processed nor quality controlled.